Technical Directive 032026.2

 Constructors submit exactly one private nomination for a Driver that has not yet been traded.

-Nominations must include the cash bid amount the Buying Constructor is offering.
-There is no minimum or maximum amount required for a valid bid, subject only to the Buying Constructor's remaining Budget Cap.
+Nominations must explicitly include both the cash bid amount AND the Driver from the Buying Constructor's own team being proposed in the swap.
+Updated There is no minimum or maximum cash amount required for a valid bid, subject only to the Buying Constructor's remaining Budget Cap.

 • The Driver who is nominated the most (most popular) is auctioned first.
 This process is repeated each round.